mprinc/webpack.js.org/src/content/guides/development.md

   }
 ```

 Now we can run `npm start` from the command line and we will see our browser automatically loading up our page.
-If you now change any of the source files and save them, the web server will automatically reload after the code has been compiled.
+If you now change any of the source files and save them, <span class='important'>the web server will automatically reload after the code has been compiled</span>.
 Give it a try!

 The `webpack-dev-server` comes with many configurable options.
 Head over to the [documentation](/configuration/dev-server) to learn more.